 The Importance of a Connected Supply Chain

-The pandemic took nearly every business by surprise, regardless of scale, sending waves of disruption across many supply chains.
+The pandemic took nearly every business by surprise, regardless of scale, sending waves of disruption across most supply chains.
 Supply chain in general nearly came to a grinding halt due to global lockdowns and subsequent changes in consumer behavior and demand.
-This consequently impacted factory output with nearly every warehousing and transportation company finding their operation, their business, themselves and their families, at risk.
+This consequently impacted factory output, with nearly every warehousing and transportation company finding their operations, their businesses, themselves, and their families at risk.

-The entire nature of the supply chain has changed with 2020 resulting in a different focus for every participant.
-There’s a noticeable shift from focusing on savings to increasing velocity with an increased focus on agility and survival – survival by way of developing collaborative and connected supply chain networks which deliver on expectations.
+The entire nature of the supply chain has changed with 2020, resulting in a different focus for every participant.
+There’s a noticeable shift from focusing on savings to increasing velocity, with an increased focus on agility and survival – survival by way of developing collaborative and connected supply chain networks that deliver on expectations.

-Businesses that rely on outdated processes and disparate IT systems across their supply chain operations struggle to deliver efficiency, responsiveness, and insights – all of which are now required for prolonged success.
-The lack of real-time access to information reduces visibility which in turn limits the ability to respond to supply chain risk.
+Businesses that rely on outdated processes and disparate IT systems across their supply chain operations struggle to deliver efficiency, responsiveness, and insights – all of which are now imperative for prolonged success.
+The lack of real-time access to information reduces visibility, which in turn limits the ability to respond to supply chain risk.
 These risks are amplified when not identified as such, or are wholly unprecedented, as the case with 2020.

 A digitally connected supply chain, on the other hand, offers businesses a way to leverage communication and access the insights required to meet customer expectations, something that is just not possible with a paper-based process, or one that is highly dependent on human interaction.

 Suppliers, customers, and other partners often rely on different communication standards, data formats, and integration methodologies for consistent connectivity and communication.
 The result is a very intricate and complicated web of B2B and B2C networks.

 While electronic data interchange (EDI) may be a preferred method of supply chain connectivity and communication, today’s competitive landscape is very different than yesterday and will be even more different tomorrow.
 B2B and B2C interoperability requires real-time collaboration, end-to-end visibility, and an increased flexibility among supply chain partners.